Anshuman-Bal/line-of-code-calculator/README.md

 1. Install the required libraries (if not already installed) by running pip install nbformat.
 2. Place the script in the same directory as the Jupyter notebook you want to analyze.
-3. Edit the a variable to specify the path to the notebook file.
+3. Edit the "a" variable to specify the path to the notebook file.
 4. Execute the script, and it will display the total lines of code and markdown in the notebook.

 Feel free to use this tool to gain insights into the structure and content distribution of your Jupyter notebooks.
 If you find any issues or have suggestions for improvements, please open an issue or contribute to the project!
 Happy analyzing!